 Obs: The SOMA users world map is NO longer updated.
 Message to you all:

 Any letter or Email you send to me, will be answered quickly.
-However I am slow (Very slow... like molassas in winter)
+However I am slow (Very slow... as maple syrup in the winter)

 to get anything put on my web pages.